keymanapp/keyboards/release/o/obolo_qwerty/README.md

 Description
 -----------

-Obolo Qwerty keyboard, a simple keyboard in QWERTY layout, for typing Obolo language.
+Obolo Qwerty keyboard is a simple keyboard, in QWERTY layout, for typing Obolo language.

 Links
 -----